delonnewman/hash_delegator/README.md

 # HashDelegator

-Provides delegation and basic validation to hashes.
+Thread-safe immutable objects that provide delegation and basic validation to hashes.

 ## Synopsis